 The slogan, “America is back” coins Mr. Biden’s desire to reassert Washington’s global leadership.
 But global leadership does not rest exclusively on economic and military power and alliances.
 Countries with such claims must also enjoy moral authority.
-Inconsistency between public discourse on democracy and actual policy will not go unnoticed.
-Today’s reality is that neither the US nor the EU enjoy enough moral authority to assert global leadership.
-Advocating democracy is the right policy but global leadership requires more than that.
+Inconsistency between the public discourse on democracy and actual policy will not go unnoticed.
+Today’s reality is that neither the US nor the EU enjoys enough moral authority to assert global leadership.
+Advocating for democracy is the right policy but global leadership requires more than that.
 Russia and China, both major economic and military powers, are not on solid ground in this respect either.

-So, if President Biden’s is determined to persevere in his claim to global leadership, he must support it with moral authority.
+So, if President Biden is determined to persevere in his claim to global leadership, he must support it with moral authority.
 And this can only be accomplished by moving beyond narrow interests and giving proof of America’s peace-making capacity.

 The Middle East is a region where the West has a history of colonialist/imperialist divide-and-rule policies which had started long before the Sykes–Picot Agreement and the First World War.
 Thus, the region offers many opportunities to Washington to prove its peace-making capacity.
 One such opportunity is the Syrian conflict.
-Because, in launching the regime change project in Syria the West and its regional partners completely failed to assess the regime’s capacity for survival.
-This was an unforgivable error of judgement particularly for Ankara being a neighbor to and sharing a 911 km. border with Syria.
-And once it became clear that the only alternative to the Assad regime were radical extremists, the West left the scene except for a US military presence in Iraq.
+Because in launching the regime change project in Syria the West and its regional partners ultimately failed to assess the regime’s capacity for survival.
+This was an unforgivable error of judgment particularly for Ankara being a neighbor to and sharing a 911 km. border with Syria.
+And once it became clear that the only alternative to the Assad regime was radical extremists, the West left the scene except for a US military presence in Iraq.
 In brief, the project was doomed project from day one.

 What President Obama told Thomas L. Friedman of the New York Times in August 2014 only confirmed that: “…the notion that arming the rebels would have made a difference has always been a fantasy.
 This idea that we could provide some light arms or even more sophisticated arms to what was essentially an opposition made up of former doctors, farmers, pharmacists and so forth, and that they were going to be able to battle not only a well-armed state but also a well-armed state backed by Russia, backed by Iran, a battle-hardened Hezbollah, that was never in the cards.”

 Syria has been devastated in the last decade.
 If that was the mission it is accomplished.
 Syria has a population of seventeen million.
 At present, six million Syrians are now living as refugees mostly in neighboring countries.
 More than six million are internally displaced.
 For the majority of them, the top priority is returning to some kind of normalcy, not the intricacies of the political process.
 Washington should now help achieve that in cooperation with Russia and the regional actors.
-The Syrian conflict is more than allowing or hindering the United Nations aid across the Turkish-Syrian border.
+The Syrian conflict is more than allowing or hindering the United Nations’ aid across the Turkish-Syrian border.

-The US will complete withdrawal from Afghanistan at end the end of August.
-What follows would also call for understandings between Washington, Moscow, Peking, and New Delhi.
+The US will complete withdrawal from Afghanistan at the end of August.
+What follows would also call for understanding between Washington, Moscow, Peking, and New Delhi.
 Last Thursday, Mr. Biden himself said, “To be clear — to be clear: Countries in the region have an essential role to play in supporting a peaceful settlement.
 We’ll work with them, and they should help step up their efforts as well.”